wlandau/r-multiverse.github.io/production.md

 ## Current Snapshot

-The current snapshot release will be available at <https://production.r-multiverse.org>.
+The current (November 2004) snapshot release is available at <https://production.r-multiverse.org>.

 This repository provides: